Jakub-Fajkus/pa165-formule/README.md

 To see the project wiki, see the `doc` directory.

 ## REST API
-The API Swagger2 documentation is available at URL http://localhost:8080/pa165/swagger-ui/index.html
+The API Swagger2 documentation is available [here](http://localhost:8080/pa165/swagger-ui/index.html).

-todo: napsat do fasady informaci, ze tato operace neni intended to be exposed to the outside
+Here you can also test our API.
+Not all methods from facade have their own API.
+In API are only methods which are required for front-end in javascript as we decided that the rest of them are not useful.

+###Test our apps
+For testing our application run this command *mvn clean install && cd formula1-rest && mvn cargo:run*.